zitadel/zitadel/README.md

 pnpm dev
 ```

-The login application with run on `localhost:3000`.
+Open the login application with your favorite browser at `localhost:3000`.